-The Fund invests the equity for the account and risk of the participants mainly in Dutch mortgage receivables/mortgages with NHG (Nationale Hypotheek Garantie - National Mortgage Guarantee) that are granted by Venn Hypotheken B.V. after 1 January 2020.
+The Fund invests the equity for the account and risk of the participants mainly in Dutch mortgage receivables/mortgages that are granted by Venn Hypotheken B.V. after 1 January 2020.
 These mortgages all comply with the Code of Conduct for Mortgage Finance, the Wft and the temporary mortgage loan scheme.